 Lotte, the princess of Ygvarland, hates men - a fact that ordinarily wouldn't be a problem given she's just a child.
 There's just one issue: the girl is a succubus that must suck the life seed from the male species or die!
 Now approaching adulthood, Lotte must learn to tolerate the opposite sex, but her royal highness won't have any of it.
 That is, until Judith, the girl's lady-in-waiting, brings Lotte a human boy to the demon world.
 This unfortunate young man, Naoya, must now open the princess's heart to his gender, but as caring and considerate as he may be, he'll certainly have his work cut out for him!

-Both of these anime feature a guy in a fantasy world surrounded by a couple of loli chicks and share the same general atmosphere.
-These two series are definitely a must watch for every loli fans.
+Both of these anime feature a guy in a fantasy world surrounded by loli chicks and share the same general atmosphere.
+These two series are definitely a must watch for every loli fans out there.

 both are about a girl not reallly liking a guy in the start but learning to in the end. they are also very funny